-This Guide has been developed by the UI Spine Center to present to patients and their families a clear explanation of the components of chronic back pain, and offers effective and safe recommendations for managing the frustrating condition of chronic back pain.
+This guide has been developed by the UI Spine Center to present to patients and their families with a clear explanation of the components of chronic back pain and offer effective and safe recommendations for managing the frustrating condition of chronic back pain.